-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed on the adequacy or accuracy of this prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities, or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares on or about , 2014.
+The underwriters expect to deliver the shares of common stock to purchasers on , 2013.